hyperledger/indy-hipe/text/messaging-protocol/README.md

 ### 1. Connection Offer

 Alice first creates a **Connection Offer**, which gives Bob the necessary information to connect with her at a later point.
-This can be done in person using a QR code, or remotely using an encryption algorithm such as RSA.
+This can be done in person using a QR code, or remotely using previously established secure connection.
 The Connection Offer includes an endpoint, which allows Bob to encrypt messages and provides a destination address.
-It also includes a nonce as a one-time validation.

 ```
 con_off = {
-    nonce
+    id: nonce
+    type: con_off
+    content: {
 	    ep@A: did or (url+vk)
-    con_req vk?
     }
+}
 ```

+* A nonce is used as a one-time validation.
+A `did` will be used here for all subsequent message ids, but has not yet been generated.
+* Type is a connection offer.
+Note that since the protocol has not yet been initiated, the connection offer does not have to be in the message format presented here.
+All subsequent messages do.
+* An endpoint contains a URL to provide a destination and a verification key (aka public key, vk) to encrypt the message so that only the autorized person can decrypt it.
+However, an endpoint can instead include a DID, which will be looked up on the ledger to retrieve its corresponding url+vk.

 **editing note**: If the offer is done remotely, then is an endpoint needed?
 Probably is.

-An endpoint contains a URL to provide a destination and a verification key (aka public key, vk) to encrypt the message so that only the autorized person can decrypt it.
-However, an endpoint can instead include a DID, which will be looked up on the ledger to retrieve its corresponding url+vk.

 ### 2. Connection Request